 \subsection{Implementation Details}

-In this paper, all the images are resize to $256 \times 256$ following the setting of DeSTseg \cite{zhang2023destseg} which is a SOTA anomaly detection algorithm and adopted by this paper for evaluating the quality of generated samples.
+In this paper, all the images are resized to $256 \times 256$ following the setting of DeSTseg \cite{zhang2023destseg} which is a SOTA anomaly detection algorithm adopted by this paper for evaluating the effectiveness of the generated samples.
 In this way, we set $H_x = W_x = 256$ and $H_z = W_z = 32$.
 The latent feature channel number $C_z$ is $4$ in this paper for efficient denoising operation.
 As to the trimap prompts, the object's region is estimated by using the foreground estimation method proposed in \cite{li_target_2023} and the anomalous mask is obtained based on the randomly selected $10$ genuine defective samples for each subcategory of the dataset.
 The affine transformation matrix mentioned in Sec.~\ref{subsubsec:trimap} is determined by a random rotation angle $\gamma \in [0^{\circ}, 360^{\circ}]$ and a random scaling factor $s \in [0.85, 1.15]$.
-For the AD tasks on texture subcategories, such as a wooden or a fabric surface, all the pixels belong to the foreground region except the defective ones.
+For the AD tasks on texture subcategories, such as a wooden or a fabric surface, all the pixels are considered as foreground except the defective ones.

-We employ the AdamW optimizer \cite{Loshchilov2017DecoupledWD} for updating the model parameters, with a default learning rate of $1 \times 10^{-5}$, and default betas are set to $0.9$ and $0.999$, respectively.
-During training, there is a $10\%$ chance that empty text prompt is input to the model.

-During the inference stage, we adopt the DDIM \cite{song2020denoising} sampling method with the normal denoising step $T_1 = 50$, the latent blended step $T_2 = 30$, and pixel blended step $T_3 = 5$.
+We employed the AdamW optimizer \cite{Loshchilov2017DecoupledWD} for updating the model parameters, with a default learning rate of $1 \times 10^{-5}$, and default betas are set to $0.9$ and $0.999$, respectively.
+During training, there is a $10\%$ chance that an empty text prompt is input to the model.
+During the inference stage, we adopted the DDIM \cite{song2020denoising} sampling method with the normal denoising step $T_1 = 50$, the latent blended step $T_2 = 30$, and pixel blended step $T_3 = 5$.
 In the online decoder adaptation stage, $T_{ft} = 200$ and the conservative ratio $\lambda_{con} = 100$ to avoid overfitting to the anomaly-free region.
-The same optimizer as offline learning is used for this online adaptation except the learning rate is set to $1\times10^{-4}$.
+The same optimizer as offline learning is used for this online adaptation except for the learning rate is set to $1\times10^{-4}$.